Thursday, February 4, 2010

 and the eleven employees lose their jobs.

 Overnight, DRINKBONDS, ALKIBONDS and PUKEBONDS drop in price by 90%.
-The collapsed bond asset value destroys the banks liquidity and prevents it from
+The collapsed bond asset value destroys the banks liquidity and prevents it from issuing new loans, thus freezing credit and economic activity in the community.

 The suppliers of Heidi's bar had granted her generous payment extensions and